NethermindEth/licenses-everywhere/README.md

    Ensure your token has the necessary permissions listed above.

 3. **OAuth Application Re-authorization**:
    If you see a message about re-authorizing an OAuth application, visit GitHub and approve the authorization request.

+4. **Keychain Access Issues on macOS**:
+   If you're experiencing issues with macOS keychain prompts or access:
+   - Use the direct token authentication method: `--auth-provider direct --token YOUR_TOKEN`
+   - This method explicitly disables Git's credential helper to prevent keychain access
+   - If you still see keychain prompts, try running: `git config --global credential.helper ""`
+   - To restore normal Git behavior later: `git config --global credential.helper osxkeychain`
+   - **Alternatively, use SSH authentication**: `--use-ssh` which completely bypasses the need for tokens or keychain for Git operations